jeremiahmarks/Platform/README.md

 It is wrong for wealthy people who live on investment income to pay a smaller percentage in taxes than their lowest paid employees.
 It is good to be able to pass down what we have worked hard for, but it is wrong for the insanely rich to pass down billions to their heirs untaxed.
 These are not in conflict.

 ## Research and Infrastructure
-In order to ensure the fiscal and technological wellbeing of our descendants, it is crucial that we invest in basic and applied research, and in hard and soft Infrastructure.
+In order to ensure the fiscal and technological wellbeing of our descendants, it is crucial that we invest in basic and applied research, and in hard and soft infrastructure.
 These are things that have direct and obvious benefits, but their true value is hidden because we can not know all of the ways that they will pay off down the line.

 ## Service
 We all have a duty to engage in some form of service where we can.
 That service can be in the form of volunteering, taking an active part in civics, or in the military.
 When people have lost limbs or lives in service to our country, we have a responsibility to remember what they did for us and to take care of them and their families.